Doctor of Philosophy

 - a thesis comprising a dissertation that includes a critical and appropriate historical and theoretical discussion plus a substantial body of creative work.

 The normal upper limit of a PhD thesis is 80,000 words.
 This may be exceeded with the permission of the Conservatorium Research Committee; however, the absolute upper limit is 100,000 words.
-In the case of options 2 and 3, the normal upper limit will be the equivalent of 80,000 words.
+In the case of option 2, the normal upper limit will be the equivalent of 80,000 words.

 Some coursework may be required during the candidature but this is not a major component.
 Candidates are normally expected to present and discuss their research in an appropriate seminar each year.
 The University’s rules of Annual Review and progression apply.

 The minimum admission requirement for the Doctor of Philosophy (PhD) is the possession of a relevant master’s degree or a relevant bachelor’s degree with first or upper second class honours.
 Alternatively, an applicant may be admitted having passed a qualifying examination at a standard equivalent to the bachelor’s degree with first or upper second class honours.
 This qualifying examination could be completion of a period of advanced study and research towards a relevant master’s degree at the University of Sydney, at such a standard as would demonstrate to the satisfaction of the faculty that the candidate is suitably prepared in the particular field of study to undertake candidature for a PhD.
 See University of Sydney (Higher Degree by Research) Rule 2011

 In addition to these academic requirements, the Conservatorium must be satisfied that your proposed course of advanced study and research is appropriate and acceptable to the faculty; that you have in addition to the academic qualifications the necessary training and ability to pursue the proposed course of study and research; and that there are sufficient supervisory and other resources and facilities available to enable your candidature to be completed successfully.